 You can also use EaseUS backup tool for easy backing up.
 You can check out their tutorial on how to do it for free.

 Graphics card maintenance

-Almost every graphics card comes with a driver CD and although we don’t recommend to use that but it’s there for a reason.
-As several great new games release every day, graphics cards manufacturers such as Nvidia and AMD try to make their graphics card as compatible as they can to provide maximum performance in the games.
+Almost every graphics card comes with a driver CD and although we don’t recommend using that it’s there for a reason.
+As several great new games release every day, graphics card manufacturers such as Nvidia and AMD try to make their graphics cards as compatible as they can to provide maximum performance in the games.
 AAA titles have special requirements and their graphical settings may or may not be able to take advantage of your graphics card if your graphics driver is not updated.

 The drivers update automatically with one click from the manufacturer’s software/program.
 Keep a regular check on the newest graphics drivers and don’t miss any.